-Winter is officially nearly here.
+Winter is almost here.
 To tolerate the colder temperatures, you’re bundled up or snuggled beneath a blanket within the comfort of your home.
-But how do your trees face the next few months of whichever wintry mix Mother Nature directs their way?
+But how do your trees face the next few months of ice, snow, and extreme cold weather?

-Although freezing temperatures, snow and sleet have greeted some of us already, before the winter season ends, there’s plenty of time for more of it to arrive in our neighborhoods, driveways and landscapes.
-The capability of your trees to withstand such conditions may help you determine the best ways to address their care this season.
+Although freezing temperatures, snow, and sleet have greeted some of us already, the winter season has more frigid weather in store for us which greatly affects our landscape trees and shrubs.
+The health and vitality of your trees are extremely important in withstanding such conditions and will help you determine which best practices should be done to address proper care this season.
 Read below for an explanation of plant hardiness:

-When trees sense a decrease in day length and temperature as winter approaches, they begin to go dormant.
+When trees sense a decrease in sunlight and temperatures as the winter season approaches, they begin to slow shoot and bud growth and store energy in the roots to prepare for spring flush.
 This is a process in which cells in the bark begin to harden.
 This insulates the tree, preventing it from freezing.
-The more hardening that occurs in a tree’s bark cells, the more cold-hardy it is.
+The more hardening that occurs in a tree’s bark, the more cold-hardy it is.

-The USDA Plant Hardiness Zone Map is a guide gardeners, growers and planters use to determine how likely any particular species is to cope in different regions within the U.S. Each species is assigned a number or numbers that pertain to the zone(s) in which it may thrive.
+The USDA Plant Hardiness Zone Map is a guide that gardeners, growers, and planters use to determine how likely any particular species is to cope in different regions within the U.S. Each species is assigned a number or numbers that pertain to the zone(s) in which it may thrive.

 Evergreen trees have narrow needles that help conserve water and energy during winter.
 This allows conifers to maintain the green pigment chlorophyll in their needles throughout the year, unlike deciduous trees that break down chlorophyll and mobilize those resources during the fall color period.
 A combination of frozen soils with mild air temperatures, however, can lead to the browning or “burning” of evergreens.